-An Architect by profession, Grant Morden is a self-taught Canadian artist living in Ottawa, Ontario.
-His work, in oils, captures his vision of the Canadian Landscape mainly in the Ottawa, Ontario and Pontiac, Quebec regions.
+An Architect by profession, Grant Morden is a Canadian landscape artist living in Ottawa, Ontario.
+His work, in oils, captures his interpretation of our surroundings, exploring mainly in the Ottawa, Ontario and Pontiac, Quebec regions.

-Grant paints the Canadian Landscape because there is infinite variety of subject matter: Elemental and Powerful.
-He is drawn to the colours, patterns, and rhythms of movement and the interplay of light in nature.
-What is created is a recognizable image of the Canadian Landscape frozen in space and time; not intended to be a wholly realistic view of the subject, but rather, a snapshot showing how the objects in space relate to each other through movement.
+Grant is drawn to landscape as a genre for the infinite variety of subject matter, both elemental and powerful.
+He is drawn to the colours, patterns, rhythms of movement and the interplay of light found in nature.
+What is created is a recognizable image of our landscape frozen in space and time; not intended to be a wholly realistic view of the subject, but rather, a snapshot showing how the objects in space relate to each other through movement.

-Inspiration comes from a need to capture a moment in time as a snapshot of the Canadian Landscape, and painting is a response to this creative need.
-Artistic influences include Tom Thompson, Vincent Van Gogh and Frank Lloyd Wright.
-In his work, Grant combines texture, colour, light and movement, to bring life to the canvas.
-A canvas is a 2-dimensional surface, and the landscape is treated as a 2-dimensional object in space using colour, light and pattern to create movement with little differentiation between foreground and background.
-Perspective and depth is created using light, shadow and colour.
+Inspiration comes from a need to capture a moment in time as a snapshot of our surroundings, and painting is a response to this creative need.
+Grant's artistic influences include Tom Thompson, Vincent Van Gogh and Frank Lloyd Wright.
+In his work, Grant combines texture, through thickly painted strokes, rich colour, light and movement, to bring life to the canvas.